|Title||[Aunt Minn, Uncle Oswald, and Alice Austen]|

 |Collection||Alice Austen Photograph Collection|

 Original B&W print on cardboard mount.
 Alice Austen (right), her Aunt Minn, and her Uncle Oswald stand on a lawn, with Alice's pug Punch seated at her feet.
 Alice and Oswald look directly at the camera; Alice holds a hat in her left hand, and a handkerchief and a single flower in her right hand.
 Aunt Minn is seen in profile, looking toward the right; she holds a handkerchief in her right hand.
+Oswald holds in his right hand a pneumatic bulb for the camera's remote shutter release.
 The location may be the grounds of Clear Comfort (Austen House) in Rosebank, Staten Island.

 (Keywords: Self Portrait, Clifton, New York)